flamescripts/Flame_Scripts/Flame_Broadcast_Toggler/README.md

 **Note:** The available modes may require adjustments to accommodate specific hardware devices such as 'AJA_IO4K_PLUS', splitting the Audio and Video device output, or using Pulse.
 Email me if you have a need for these to be added.
+2025 compatable version coming soon.

 ## Disclaimer